 Acute asthma is a common presentation to the Paediatric Emergency Department.
-Treatment is adjusted depending on the child’s clinical acuity, but commonly includes inhaled salbutamol (a beta-2 agonist), oral corticosteroids, and – in more severe cases – inhaled ipratropium (an anticholinergic).
-However, some patients with moderate to severe asthma do not respond to this treatment.
+Treatment is adjusted depending on the child’s clinical acuity but commonly includes inhaled salbutamol (a beta-2 agonist), oral corticosteroids, and – in more severe cases – inhaled ipratropium (an anticholinergic).
+However, some moderate to severe asthma patients do not respond to this treatment.

 Magnesium sulphate is commonly used intravenously as an escalation of care, with evidence supporting reduced hospital admission in children.
-The 2019 NICE-accredited BTS / SIGN guideline on the management of asthma suggests magnesium sulphate can be nebulised with salbutamol and ipratropium in children with a short duration or acute severe asthma with oxygen saturations below 92%.
+The 2019 NICE-accredited BTS / SIGN guideline on managing asthma suggests magnesium sulphate can be nebulised with salbutamol and ipratropium in children with a short duration or acute severe asthma with oxygen saturations below 92%.
 But how effective is nebulised magnesium sulphate?

 Schuh S, Sweeney J, Rumantir M, et al. Effect of Nebulized Magnesium vs Placebo Added to Albuterol on Hospitalization Among Children With Refractory Acute Asthma Treated in the Emergency Department: A Randomized Clinical Trial.
 JAMA.
 2020;324(20):2038–2047. doi:10.1001/jama.2020.19839